dayvidwhy/dayvidwhy.github.io/_posts/2016-11-11-useful-web-skills.markdown

 </html>
 ```

-This is just so much better given the good use of semantic tags breaking up the page into three clear body parts, the header, main and the footer.
-Which is vastly better for many systems, and for the web. than this;
+This is much better for screen readers given the good use of semantic tags breaking up the page into three clear body parts, the header, main and the footer.
+This is vastly better than the following.

 ```html
 <!-- Not so great semantics -->